LACDMH STRATEGIC PLAN 2020-2030

 The LACDMH Strategic Plan focuses on the change we need to drive across the system, a system we break down into the three key domains where we interface with clients.

-- The first domain, Community, represented by the green circle in the figure, signifies the North Star where we will always prefer to provide services and opportunity; half of the Strategic Plan focuses on community and ways in which proactive and therapeutic resources can be built up across the County.
+- The first domain, Community Services, represented by the green circle in the figure, signifies the North Star where we will always prefer to provide services and opportunity; half of the Strategic Plan focuses on community and ways in which proactive and therapeutic resources can be built up across the County.

-- The third domain, Institutions, is represented by the red ring, where our broad portfolio of re-entry resources (including compelled treatment) is deployed to help clients who have fallen out of community into the “open-air” asylum of the street, the “closed-air” asylum of the jail, and the personal asylum of deep isolation.
+- The third domain, Re-Entry Initiatives, is represented by the red ring, where our broad portfolio of re-entry resources (including compelled treatment) is deployed to help clients who have fallen out of community into the “open-air” asylum of the street, the “closed-air” asylum of the jail, and the personal asylum of deep isolation.

 - The people and processes that guide our work across all three domains create our ever-present department Infrastructure, which is represented by the square and circular lines.